dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/signalr-trimming-aot.md

 [!code-csharp[](~/release-notes/aspnetcore-9/samples/SignalRChatAOTExample/Program.cs)]

-The previous example produces a native Windows executable of `10 MB` and a Linux executable of `10.9 MB`.
+The preceding example produces a native Windows executable of 10 MB and a Linux executable of 10.9 MB.

 #### Limitations